krdau/krdau.github.io/README.md

 …
 ```

-And in "/etc/lighttpd/lighttpd.conf" make sure to activate "mod_rewrite"
+And in "/etc/lighttpd/lighttpd.conf" make sure to have "mod_rewrite" activated

 ```
 server.modules = (